jeghers/playgen/README.md

 ## **Playlist Filenames (and the "Standard Fielded Filename" format)**

-For "playgen" to use your song files, they must be named in a very specific way.
+For "playgen" to use your song files, by default they must be named in a very specific way.
 Details about the songs are embedded into the songs filenames.
 By having this metadata in the filenames, the song files themselves can be treated as totally content-agnostic, and there is no need for time-consuming scanning through the song files for any other information.
 This avoids the complication of extracting metadata from MP3 tags (or whatever you might use for other file formats).

 The following fields are placed in the name of the song file, separated by dashes:

 * Song Title
 * Artist Name